ZairyFajar98/JUMPA-Software-Engineering-Final-Project/README.md

 JUMPA

-The final project of my Software Engineering course on 2018 JUMPA is a web-based application for making and maintaining appointments between two people, in which both parties can compose and/or negotiate their appointment requests/invitations in JUMPA website and they will get email notifications for every update made to their appointments.
+This is the final project of my Software Engineering course on 2018

+JUMPA is a web-based application for making and maintaining appointments between two people, in which both parties can compose and/or negotiate their appointment requests/invitations in JUMPA website and they will get email notifications for every update made to their appointments.
 URL : https://jumpa-842c1.firebaseapp.com/

 How to Use :